Skip to main content

 • Application Identifier:

-• Android App: Can use package name (e.g. com.example.myapp)
+• Android applications: use the application package name (e.g., com.example.myapp)

 3. Click [Save] to complete the configuration

-1. In the operation column of the added application, click Obtain Credentials
+1. In the actions column of the added application, click [Obtain Credentials]

-2. The system generates and displays credential information
+2. The system generates and displays environment information

-3. Click Copy to save the credential information
+3. Click [Copy] to save private key information

-• Credential information is sensitive and must not be disclosed.
+• Private key information is highly sensitive and should not be hardcoded or stored in plain text

 Best Practices